As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The first mention of French vineyards goes back to the 6th century BC.
 In other words, the original rootstock is over 2600 years old.
 The Romans dictated that all wines had to be Italian in origin in ancient times.
 French wines are different due to the following important factors;

-- The climate – France is a cooler weather region.
-This allows the grapes to deliver a higher acidic, light-bodied wine than warmer regions.
+• The climate – France is a cooler weather region.
+This allows the grapes to deliver a higher acidic, light-bodied wine than in warmer regions.

 Not only do these listed factors make French wines different, but it’s also the growing techniques applied by the vignerons that belong to the wine Cooperation.
 They have set standards to which they must adhere.

-TIP: If you are interested in learning more about how wine ages, please check out this helpful article we wrote.
-Additionally, you may be a lover of cheap wine like I am.
-If you are, this article will help you determine which cheap wines should be aged and which ones should be drunk immediately.
+TIP: If you are interested in learning more about how wine ages, check out this helpful article we wrote.
+If you are a lover of cheap wine like I am, this article will help you determine which cheap wines should be aged and which you should drink immediately.

 What Makes Italian Wine Different?